Call to order: 01352 757777

 Why was wheat bran traditionally discouraged?

-Wheat bran was discouraged due to its high phosphorus and low calcium levels, which can disrupt mineral balance if fed without calculation.
-Modern forage-led nutrition allows it to be used strategically when needed.
+Wheat bran was discouraged because its high phosphorus and low calcium content can disrupt mineral balance if fed without calculation.
+Historically, large, infrequent bran mashes contributed to imbalanced diets.
+Modern feeding approaches use wheat bran strategically, based on forage analysis.

 Do UK horses need more phosphorus?

-Can I feed wheat bran to my laminitic horse or pony?
+Can I feed wheat bran to a laminitic horse or pony?

 Is wheat bran suitable for pregnant and lactating mares?

-How much wheat bran should I feed to my horse?
+How much wheat bran should I feed my horse?

 How do I safely feed wheat bran to my horse?

-What are the signs that wheat bran may not be suitable for my horse?
+What are the signs wheat bran may not suit my horse?

 Free UK shipping